girst/solvitaire-mirror-of-git.gir.st/README.md

-# solVIItaire
+# solVItaire

-play klondike and spider solitaire in your unicode terminal.
+Play klondike and spider solitaire in your unicode terminal.

+Supports `vi` style keybindings (hjkl), cursor keys and the mouse.
+Press `J` to 'join' a well-suited pile to the cursor. `Return` pulls cards from the stack in spider solitaire.
+Piles can also be *directly addressed* by the number below them (or 8, 9, 0 for stack, waste and foundation in klondike).
+See `$PROGNAME -h` for details.

 ## TODO

 ### P1
+ * none! \o/
 ### P2
  * TODO: suggest moves (`h` => hint)
  * TODO: cleanup: in `x2y()` functions there is a lot of replication and noise